 Remember: omnichannel marketing puts the customer at the center of your strategy.
 Review your plans to make certain that at every touchpoint your messaging reflects your understanding of who your customer is and what they want from your product, service, or app.

-Carefully choosing the best marketing automation tools for your business objectives can simplify your process and help you build the cohesive, customer-centered strategy that forms the core of any omnichannel marketing plan.
+Carefully choosing the best marketing automation tools for your business objectives can simplify your process and help you build the cohesive, customer-centered strategy that forms the core of your omnichannel marketing programs.

 Keep in mind that just like the foundation and frame of a building, there will be times when you need to make changes to keep the core of your plan strong.
 Marketing automation can help you to be flexible and agile so you can pivot as the needs and habits of your customers change.

 Omnichannel marketing strengthens your brand and helps you create a winning customer experience.
-For proof, you need only look to some leading brands.
+In these omnichannel marketing examples below, you’ll see how leading brands do it.
 Their successful customer-centered approaches put personalization, consistent messaging, and a cohesive cross-platform experience front and center.

 Starbucks is so ubiquitous that unless you live in a small town or rural area, you may have one around nearly every corner.
 Their storefronts and drive-thrus are everywhere, making it convenient to get your caffeine fix.